MICA-MNI/micaopen/temporal_gradients/README.rst

 .. role:: matlab(code)
    :language: matlab

-Microcircuit underpinnings and macroscale functional implications of temporal lobe connectivity gradients
+Microstructural underpinnings and macroscale functional implications of temporal lobe connectivity gradients
 ____________________________________
-This is the code accompanying the manuscript [CITATION TO BE ADDED].
+This is the code accompanying the manuscript `Microstructural underpinnings and macroscale functional implications of temporal lobe connectivity gradients <https://www.biorxiv.org/content/10.1101/2020.11.26.400382v1>`_.
 It will allow you to reproduce the main figures of the manuscript.
-The development version of the BrainSpace toolbox (https://brainspace.readthedocs.io/) is required for running the code herein.
+The development version of the `BrainSpace toolbox <https://brainspace.readthedocs.io/>`_ is required for running the code herein.

 To start, simply download the data by running :matlab:`temporal_gradients.download_data`.
 Next, the plots for, for example figure 1, can be produced by running :matlab:`temporal_gradients.master_figure1`.